Most employees don’t want to think about all those little deductions that make their take-home pay lower.

 Federal income tax

+Your employees will most likely want to know how to calculate their federal withholding.
 You can determine how much federal income tax to deduct by looking at three factors:

 - The employee’s taxable gross wages (after pre-tax withholdings are removed)